Maël Henry

 Maël Henry (born May 26, 2004) is a Canadian soccer player who plays for Cavalry FC in the Canadian Premier League.

 Early life

 Henry began playing youth soccer at age five with CS Boucaniers.
-He later played with FS Salasberry before joining the CF Montréal Academy in 2017.
+He later played with FS Salaberry before joining the CF Montréal Academy in 2017.
 In November 2018, he was named the Academy's Player of the Month.

 Henry also trialed with French clubs FC Lorient, AJ Auxerre and Stade Malherbe Caen.

 Club career

 In 2022, he played with CF Montréal U23 in the Première ligue de soccer du Québec.
 After the season he had a two-week trial with French club FC Lorient, followed by a trial with the FC Nantes reserves, who offered him a pro trainee contract, but he was unable to sign due to some administrative issues.

 In February 2023, he signed with Vancouver FC in the Canadian Premier League.

 On June 29, 2023, he joined Cavalry FC in an intra-league swap for Mikaël Cantave.
 He made his debut for Cavalry on July 15 against the HFX Wanderers.
 He scored his first CPL goal on September 12, 2023 against the HFX Wanderers.
 He missed the first months of the 2024 season due to injury, returning in July, before suffering a season ending injury on August 24.
 In January 2025, Henry would sign a 2 year contract extension with Cavalry, keeping him at the club through the 2026 season, with a club option for 2027.